posix4e/rust-metrics/README.md

-#  This project is complete.
-New development will be aimed  at https://github.com/brayniac/tic.
+#  This project is stable.
+New features will be aimed  at https://github.com/brayniac/tic.
 We will only be taking fixes going forward.

 # rust-metrics
 [![Linux Status](https://travis-ci.org/posix4e/rust-metrics.svg?branch=master)](https://travis-ci.org/posix4e/rust-metrics)